|►||African Studies Minor|

 Please click on the faculty member's name for their email address.
 A homepage is also provided where available.

-LESLIE ASHBAUGH, PhD Northwestern University (1996) Lecturer, Interdisciplinary Arts & Sciences, UW-Bothell; southern Africa, political and economic anthropology, gender, race, and family studies.
+LESLIE ASHBAUGH*, PhD Northwestern University (1996) Senior Lecturer, Interdisciplinary Arts & Sciences, UW-Bothell; southern Africa, political and economic anthropology, gender, race, and family studies.
 Dr. Ashbaugh's homepage.

-RACHEL CHAPMAN, PhD University of California, Los Angeles (1998) Assistant Professor, Anthropology; racial and ethnic disparities in health, urban and reproductive health, applied international health, gender systems, and political economy; US, Mozambique.
+RACHEL CHAPMAN*, PhD University of California, Los Angeles (1998) Associate Professor, Anthropology; racial and ethnic disparities in health, urban and reproductive health, applied international health, gender systems, and political economy; US, Mozambique.
 Dr. Chapman's homepage.

 LAURA CHRISMAN*, DPhil; University of Oxford, 1992.
 Professor, English; African literatures, South African literary/cultural studies, postcolonial studies, black Atlantic studies.
 Dr. Chrisman's homepage.